Restrict Access / Permissions / Privacy: Scenarios and Use Cases

 Access Manager allows administrators, companies, and organizations to control and restrict access to their Knowledge Base.

-Below are typical uses cases on how you can utilize Access Manager for your business or organization.
+Below are typical examples showing how you can utilize Access Manager for your business or organization.

 I want to block all KB articles for people who are NOT logged in

 In this scenario, I want all my articles and categories to be private.
 Only WordPress users (subscribers, contributors, authors, and editors) can access the content.

 - All logged-in WordPress users can access your knowledge base content.

 - Authors and editors can create and write articles.

 - Site visitors will not see any knowledge base content (limitations apply).